 Note: As we continue this series, some may want to get started asap.
-If so, I have negotiated a special deal for ESI Money readers with HostGator.
-To take advantage of it, simply go to this page then use code “25kBlog” to save a bundle at checkout!
+If so, I recommend getting started with BigScoots.

 Welcome back to our series on five steps to creating a winning $25k blog.

 This is our last post and will focus on how to monetize your site.